SalmaDOUBALI/Approximating-Graph-Centrality-Measures/README.md

 * **DRBC:** Directed Random Betweenness Centrality
 * **ABCDE:** Approximating BC ranking with progressive-DropEdge.

-The analysis focuses on whether a simple MLP, using only local features, can generalize across different graph scales and types with significantly lower computational overhead than GNN-based methods.
+The analysis focuses on whether a simple MLP, using only one local feature, can generalize across different graph scales and types with significantly lower computational overhead than GNN-based methods.